wp-plugins/users-ultra/readme.txt

 <strong>Recent New Features:</strong><br>
 <pre>

+05-17-2014 -- Users can delete their accounts through the users dashboard.
 05-16-2014 -- Admin can approve an account manually.
 05-16-2014 -- Admin can re-send activation link.
 05-14-2014 -- Front-End Publisher with Featured Image Uploading.